← Back to all posts

 A beautifully designed party invitation on a phone screen surrounded by confetti, with RSVP notifications popping up

-A few "likes" on the group chat.
-One friend who responded immediately (bless them).
-And then radio silence from everyone else.
-You check your phone every hour, wondering if your invitations even went through.
-You start second-guessing the theme, the date, the venue.
-Maybe nobody wants to come.
-Maybe your party just isn't exciting enough.
+So you check your phone every hour, wondering if your invitations even went through.
+You start second-guessing the theme and the date and whether the venue was a mistake.
+By midnight you've half-convinced yourself nobody wants to come and your party isn't exciting enough.

 A low RSVP rate rarely means people don't want to come.
-It means your invitation got lost, ignored, or made it too hard to respond.
-And once you understand why people aren't RSVPing, fixing it becomes surprisingly simple.
+It usually means your invitation got lost in the shuffle or made it too annoying to respond.
+Once you understand why people aren't RSVPing, fixing it becomes surprisingly simple.

 The Real Reasons People Don't RSVP